yopeng2025/Inception/USER_DOC.md

     Purpose: Allows isolated containers to "talk" to each other securely.
     Example: WordPress needs to communicate with MariaDB to fetch posts.
 We use a Docker Bridge Network so they can find each other using their container names as hostnames.

+## Design Choices
+1. Virtual Machine vs Docker
+    Virtual Machine (VM) virtualize the hardware.
+Each VM includes a full Guest OS, making it heavy (GBs), slow to boot, and resource-intensive.

+    Docker (Container) virtualize the OS.
+Containers share the host kernel but remain isolated.
+Tehy are lightweight (MBs), start in seconds, and have near-native performance.

+    Choice: Docker is chosen to ensure protability and high resource efficiency.

+2. Secrets vs Environment Variables
+    Secrects (file) encrypted at rest and only mounted into the container's memory during runtime.

+    Environment Variables (.env) are stored in plain text within the container's environment.
+They are easy to use but can be leaked through `docker inspect` or process logs.

+    Choice: While the 42 subject allows Environment Variables (.env), Secrets (file) is the best practice for production environments to prevent credential leakage.

+3. Docker Network vs Host Network
+    Host Network allows container share host's IP and port space directly.
+There is no isolation between the container and the host's network stack.

+    Docker Network (bridge) creates a private virtual network.
+Containers can communicate with each other using internal DNS, and only specific ports (443) goes through to the host.

+    Choice: Docker Network is used to ensure the database remains hidden from the public internet.

+4. Docker Volume vs Bind Mounts
+    Bind Mounts link a specific path on the host to a path in the container.
+They depend on the host's file system structure.

+    Docker Volume manages entirely by docker.
+They are indenpendent of the host's directory structure and are the preferred way to persist data in production.

+    Choice: Data Named Volume are used to comply with the requirement for managed data persistence while stilling mapping them to `/home/[login]/data`.

 ## Managing the Project (Start & Stop)

 All operations are automated via the `Makefile` in the root directory.